JunweiGong/negMIX/README.md

 'utils.py' contains some utility functions.

-We provide the commands with hyper-parameters for all datasets in 'run.sh'.
+We provide commands with hyperparameters in the 'run.sh' file for all eight datasets used in our paper.